javaustin/ssg/README.md

 - The [**CXYZ**](https://github.com/javaustin/cxyz) plugin installed on the server

 ### Build
-<small>Note: This step is not required.
-You can use the already-provided jars in the `/target` directory</small>
+*Note: This step is not required.
+You can use the already-provided jars in the `/target` directory*

 Run the following Maven command in the project directory:
 ```bash